tesserae/apitess/mkdocs-site/docs/endpoints/parallels-uuid.md

 ### Request

-It is possible to request Tesserae search results either with a URL query string to restrict the results returned in the response or without a URL query string to return all results of the search.
+By default, all results of the search will be returned on request.

-If provided, the URL query string must have the following keys and values:
+To restrict the results returned (e.g., for displaying purposes), the following URL query strings may be used:

 |Key|Value|
 |---|---|